-Unaccounted Unaccounted for Energy (UFE) for zonal load reconciliation is determined and For Energy Calculation upplied by the Company prior to submission of both the daily initial settlement obligations, and the 60-day true-up energy obligations to PJM.
+Unaccounted for Energy (UFE) for zonal load reconciliation is determined and applied by the Company prior to submission of both the daily initial settlement obligations, and the 60-day true-up energy obligations to PJM.
 Final 60-day true-up hourly UFE factors are posted to the Company website within three business days after load obligations are delivered to PJM.